alexp0804/4520-assignments/assignment-1/README.md

 # Efficiency
 This approach is efficient because each of the threads are able to work independently of each other easily, as no thread relies on another.
 The only time a thread has to wait on another is when getting the next number from the counter and when merging heaps at the end of it's computations.
 The counter is held for a minimal amount of time, so for most of the computation time, the threads do not wait on each other.

+I also decreased the number of candidates to check by half by ignoring every even number other than two.
+I also used the fact that the only even number I would be checking for primality is 2 to optimize my `is_prime()` function by skipping even factors.

 # Evaluation
-On my system, computing the primes up until $10^8$ with $8$ threads took an average of $8.07$ seconds.
-I ran the computation $100$ times to compute this average.
-I also ran the code with only a single thread, which took approximately $55.31$ seconds on average.
+On my system, computing the primes up until $10^8$ with $8$ threads took an average of $4.44$ seconds.
+I also ran the code with only a single thread, which took approximately $28.02$ seconds on average.

 This shows a runtime decrease of about $85$%.